The

 Exploring the museum

 L’Aventure du Sucre is a former sugar factory that has been carefully restored following its closure in 1999, after 200 years in operation.
-This heritage site is a trailblazer for cultural tourism in Mauritius; the eco-museum offers a 5,000 m² educational trail and ten themed interactive areas that invite visitors to discover the history of an island shaped by sugar and the secrets of sugar cane.
+This heritage site is a trailblazer for cultural tourism in Mauritius; the eco-museum offers a 5,000 m² educational trail and ten themed interactive areas that invite visitors to discover the history of an island shaped by sugar and the secrets of sugarcane.
 This exceptional plant provides the raw material for sugar production, as well as numerous direct or indirect by-products, including rum, bagasse for electricity, and natural fertilisers.

 With more than 100,000 visitors a year, L’Aventure du Sucre ranks among the unmissable attractions on the island.